keystonejs/keystone/docs/doc-style-guide.md

 Likewise, sentences will often require newlines characters when they include [Markdown formatted links](https://www.markdownguide.org/basic-syntax#links).

-There's no hard limit on line lenght; Prettier does not enforce one by default.
+There's no hard limit on line length; Prettier does not enforce one by default.
-As a rule of thumb, over 120 characters is probably too long.
+As a rule of thumb, over 120 characters is too long.

 ## Lists